stvhuang/stat150/lec18.typ

 #pagebreak()

-- The (1-dimensional) Poisson process is a point process on the line $[0, infinity)$ with i.i.d. exponential "inter-arrival times" between points.
+- The (1-dimensional) Poisson process is a point process on the line $[0, oo)$ with i.i.d. exponential "inter-arrival times" between points.

 #figure[
   #image(